 - Cape Cod Maritime Museum - Based in Hyannis, this newly revamped museum with its exhibits and artifacts, educational programs (even boat building classes), and a new outdoor Climb Aboard Park allows audiences of all ages to learn about and enjoy Cape Cod's maritime culture and history.

 - New Bedford Whaling Museum - This museum offers a glimpse into the history of the whaling industry of New Bedford (and its effect on the region and the world) with an extensive library of whaling logbooks and journals, marine art and literature, and even whale skeletons, including the world's largest mammal—the blue whale.
-Vacation weeks for children feature whale-related activities and programs, such as making your own scrimshaw or taking a guided tour through Imagining Moby, a collection devoted entirely to the great novel, Moby-Dick.
+School vacation weeks feature whale-related activities and programs, such as making your own scrimshaw or taking a guided tour through Imagining Moby, a collection devoted entirely to the great novel, Moby-Dick.
 Families can also climb aboard the largest ship model in existence—an 89-foot, half-scale model of the Lagoda, which was constructed right in the museum.

 - New England Pirate Museum - At this Salem museum, you can discover how the notorious pirate captains, Billy the Kidd, Blackbeard, and Bellamy, rambled around the waters of New England.
 You can also enjoy a guided walking tour to see authentic pirate treasures, visit a colonial seaport, board a pirate ship, and explore an 80-foot cave.